Vedant-1012/Multi-Agent-Recommender-System-MARS/README.md

     *   Filter out the input movie from recommendations.
     *   Filter by minimum `IMDb Rating` or `MetaScore` to ensure quality recommendations.
     *   Re-rank semantically similar results by popularity or rating.
-*   **Hybrid Cold-Start Strategy:** Enhance the Manager Agent's intelligence to fetch both a safe, popular list and a specific, similar list for cold-start users, then use its LLM reasoning to curate a final, blended recommendation.
+*   **Hybrid Cold-Start Strategy:** Enhance the Manager Agent's intelligence to fetch both a safe, popular list and a specific, similar list for cold-start users, then use its LLM reasoning to curate a final, blended recommendation. --> Already Implemented --
 *   **Advanced Embedding Models:** Experiment with even larger or task-specific embedding models if further semantic improvements are needed and resources allow.
 *   **Streamline Data Pipeline:** Automate the data enrichment (plot generation/fetching) and embedding generation as part of a more robust CI/CD pipeline.